mvcuccaro/brue3/README.md

 ### Search Functionality
 - The list will populate with the first page of the default beer list in alphanumeric order.
-- Scrolling to the bottom of the list will load more records.
+- Scrolling to the bottom of the list will load more records if available.
-- To run a search.
-Type a search term into the search field and press enter or click the "search Button"
+- To run a search: Type a search term into the search field and press enter or click the "search Button"

 ## Project Setup